IS-ENES3/IS-ENES-Website/pages/sdm-how-to-provide-data.md

 **Steps of ESGF data ingestion**

 At the end of the publishing step, the data are visible in the ESGF and can be downloaded from there.
-For long-term archiving and [DataCite](https://datacite.org/) DOI assignment, additional ingestion steps[LINK to Codex DATA CITATION] have to be appended.
+For long-term archiving and [DataCite](https://datacite.org/) DOI assignment, [additional ingestion steps](https://is-enes3.github.io/IS-ENES-Website/sdm-how-to-provide-data/#datacitation) have to be appended.

 **Aggregation, format and unit conversion, generation of metadata, and additional data***